• Skip to main content

 What you need to start

-2. Telehealth Nurse
+2. Telehealth nurse

 What you need to start

-This role requires three to five years of bedside or RN experience, a background check and an unrestricted RN license.
+This role requires three to five years of bedside or RN experience, a background check, and an unrestricted RN license.
+You also need a strong Internet connection, up-to-date computer equipment, and excellent computer skills.

-4. Become CPR Instructor
+4. CPR instructor

-5. Healthcare Documentation Specialist
+5. Healthcare documentation specialist

 This role requires translating voice recordings from doctors and other medical professionals into a written document.
 According to the Bureau of Labor Statistics, you can use speech recognition technology to help transcribe.